rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 > In A3C, we cut the trajectory and run backpropagation after K = 40 forward steps of a network or if a terminal signal is received.

+This sentence actually inspired this entire post.
+Initially having no idea what it meant to "cut the trajectory" I embarked on a journey of knowledge.
+The following two quotes come from the original A3C paper.

 > Like our variant of n-step Q-learning, our variant of actor-critic also operates in the forward view and uses the same mix of n-step returns to update both the policy and the value-function.

+Of course, I had skipped directly to the section on A3C agents, but I knew that the trail was getting hotter.

 > The algorithm then computes gradients for n-step Q-learning updates for each of the state-action pairs encountered since the last update.
-Each n-step update uses the longest possible n-step return resulting in a one-step update for the last state, a two-step update for the second last state, and so on for a total of up to tmax updates.
+Each n-step update uses the longest possible n-step return resulting in a one-step update for the last state, a two-step update for the second last state, and so on for a total of up to t_max updates.
 The accumulated updates are applied in a single gradient step.

+And at last, everything is made clear!
+No, not really.
+This was still a highly dense piece of researcher-speak, but with the help of some pseudo-code in the appendix, I finally understood something about how the targets used to train the network would be produced.

 ```
 class A2CAtari(base_agent.BaseAgent):
     # ...
     # ...
-    def step(self, obs):
+    def _get_batch(self, terminal):
         # ...
         # ...
-        # train model
-        if self.training:
-            if self.last_action:
-                # most recent steps on the left of the deques
-                self.state_buffer.appendleft((screen_features,
-                                              minimap_features,
-                                              flat_features))
-                self.action_buffer.appendleft(self.last_action)
-                self.reward_buffer.appendleft(obs.reward)

-            # cut trajectory and train model
+        # calculate discounted rewards
+        raw_rewards = list(self.reward_buffer)
-            if self.steps % self.trajectory_training_steps == 0 or terminal:
+        if terminal:
-                self._train_network(terminal)

-            self.last_action = [action_id, args, arg_types]
+            value = 0
+        else:
+            value = np.squeeze(self.sess.run(
+                self.network.value_estimate,
+                feed_dict={self.network.screen_features: screen[-1:],
+                           self.network.minimap_features: minimap[-1:],
+                           self.network.flat_features: flat[-1:]}))

+        returns = []
+        # n-step discounted rewards from 1 < n < trajectory_training_steps
+        for i, reward in enumerate(raw_rewards):
+            value = reward + self.discount_factor * value
+            returns.append(value)
         # ...
         # ...
 ```

+### Bonus: The A3C (or A2C) gradient

 ![](http://www.rayheberer.ai/img/SC2-DeepMind/A3C-Gradient.png)

+I intend to write about this in depth in the future, but I there was so much to unpack in this equation that I thought it would be fun to include.
+One thing that is interesting is that the policy and value gradients are qualitatively different things, but smashing them together with simple addition still manages to produce a viable optimization objective (provided with some hyperparameters knobs to turn).
+Also interesting to me was that the "advantage" - the difference between observed returns and estimated values which the gradient components are scaled by - is treated as a constant factor, meaning that I had to use [`tf.stop_gradient`](https://www.tensorflow.org/api_docs/python/tf/stop_gradient) so that the weights wouldn't just update to shift value estimates in order to cheat the equation.

 ```
 class AtariNet(object):